-The Gastroenterology Program at the Children's Hospital of Michigan at the Detroit Medical Center is ranked among America's best in the U.S. News & World Report's 2019-2020 Best Children's Hospitals rankings.
+The Gastroenterology program at the Children's Hospital of Michigan at the Detroit Medical Center is ranked among America's best in the U.S. News & World Report's 2020-21 Best Children's Hospitals rankings.

 The Division includes pediatric gastroenterologists, nurse practitioners, and dietitians specialized in caring for children with gastrointestinal and liver disorders.